aminhaiqal/Quickride/README.md

 1. **User Registration and Login** <br>
    ***Status: In Development***
-   - Students can sign up and create accounts.
+   - Students can sign up and create Quickride's accounts.
-   - Existing users can log in securely.
+   - Existing users can log in securely via Quickride, Facebook or Google account.

 2. **Ride Booking** <br>
    ***Status: On Schedule***